 Visa and Passport Information

 The good news is that UK passport holders can enter Costa Rica without a tourist visa and stay for up to 90 days.
 On arrival, you’ll need to present a valid passport, with at least one blank visa page, and a return ticket.
 The expiry date of your passport must be greater than 30 days from the date of your entry to Costa Rica.
-Upon departing Costa Rica, everybody must pay a departure tax of US$28, payable in cash.
-This money can not be paid in advance.
+Upon departing Costa Rica, you may need to pay a departure tax of US$28, payable in cash, however all British Airways flights are inclusive of this tax so BA flyers will not need to pay this separately.
 If you own a passport issued by another country, please check with your relevant embassy before travel.

 Handy Hint: before departure make copies of your passport, bank cards and insurance documents and leave them with family or friends in the UK.
 Also keep a copy in your luggage, in a separate place from your original documents.
 This will make things easy if you lose any paperwork during your visit.